bjerrep/obsoleta/GENERATORS.md

 Notice that the --generate_c command above should be executed for a package whenever the package file changes since the sourcefiles reflects whats in the package file.

-This generator is targeting a environment of mixed C and C++ which makes it slightly messy.
+This generator is targeting an environment of mixed C and C++ which makes it slightly messy.
 There is no native C++ generator yet.
 The generated code is the first proof of concept so the versions are just verified verbatim, there are no equality (<,>,<= etc) support yet.

 The test program *test_c_generator.py* can be used as reference since the above is all the documentation written so far.
 The test program copies package files and build scripts from *templates/c* into *local/temp*.
 There are the application **a** that uses the dynamic library **b** which is statically linked with the third and last library **c**.
 Next the package directories are updated with auto generated source files as seen above and obsoleta is used to get the build order.
 After this the respective *build.sh* scripts are called for pure C and *build_cpp.sh* scripts for a mixture of C and C++.
 Finally the C binary *a/a.out* and the C++ *a/a_cpp* binary is executed, hopefully showing that the runtime versions for the libraries verifies to a pass for both C and C++.